 If you have any questions or issues, feel free to write about them in the comments section under this post or even contact me directly.

-Don’t forget to subscribe to my Twitter account or follow me on LinkedIn if you don’t want to miss new posts on my blog.
+Don’t forget to follow me on LinkedIn if you don’t want to miss new posts on my blog.

 Thank you for your attention; see you in the next one!